alcarazzam/pyscience/README.md

 Expected date: about March 20 2019.
 #### Added
 - New pyscience.math functions
+- Add better cursor support and sessions with the ``prompt_toolkit`` library.
+Now it is a dependency.

 #### Changed
 - Create branches for development.
 Version 0.3 is located in the ``v0.3``